The Cosmos flower (Koz-moss) is an annual flowering plant grown for their showy daisy-like flowers often planted as background plants.

-Although they are drought tolerant, Cosmos require water on a regular basis.
+Although they are drought-tolerant, Cosmos require water on a regular basis.
 However, take care not to overwater.
-This can lead to fewer flowers and root rot.
+This can lead to fewer flowers and a rotted root system.

 Wait until the plant is dry to water it.
 Give it a nice deep drink of water when the soil dries out.

 The rest of the care for your cosmos is up to nature.